mliew21396/remote-work-u3/week-8/8-cultural-blog.md

 ## Release 5: Read

-Read at least one post another student wrote.
-Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!
+Read at least one post another by student.
+Give the author A.S.K (actionable, specific, and kind) feedback as an issue on their repo or a tweet!

 ## Release 6: Update your site (Optional)
 Select one thing you want to change about your [USERNAME].github.io website and change it!